rsdoiel/pttk/README.md

 ```

 Using an `io.Reader` and `io.Writer` to read JSON source from standard
-input and write the processed pandoc templated standard output.
+input and write the processed Pandoc templated standard output.

 ```go
     // options passed to Pandoc